moving sliders—while visuals are projected across eight textiles, creating a dynamic perspective display

 This way, the language becomes something you don’t just hear, but also see—translating sound into motion, light, and form

-I reserved a space in the Media Commons at the NYU building
+I reserved a space in the Media Commons at the NYU building and prepared everything necessary for projection in the darkroom.

-Setup room for the final show, projection on 8 textiles, room size apr.
+Set up room for the final show, projection on 8 textiles, room size apr.
 4X6 m

 LEZU means tongue and Language in Armenian, and language is how we communicate, connect, and get to know one another